 Normally you are required to carry the previous seven consecutive days, and your record of duty status must be current to the time shown for the last change of duty status.
 But, you are not required to have log pages in your possession for days where you meet a qualification for exemption such as 100 air miles or agriculture (reference Part 395.8).

 Once you enter the United States, you must meet the U.S. DOT's federal regulations.
-Although you may be legal to drive in Canada, once you get to the border you must spend at least 2 hours in the sleeper berth (if using the split sleeper option) or take 10 hours off if you do not meet the U.S. regulations.
+Although you may be legal to drive in Canada, once you get to the border you must be in compliance with the U.S. regulations prior to leaving the border.

 While Canadian driving rules are very similar to the U.S. DOT's, there are some minor differences.
 Canadian drivers do not carry a medical card since their CDL includes a medical certification.
 Additionally, even though they don’t have the same ‘waiver’ program as the U.S., they do have a program in place.
 Their CDL includes restrictions such as ‘automatic transmission only’ if a medical condition such as a missing leg exists.
 However, the restrictions are not a hard and fast rule for every condition and should not be used in deciding whether to put a driver out of service.
 The best rule of thumb if you feel a Canadian driver with a valid CDL has a condition that prevents him/her from legally operating in the U.S. is to contact the Federal Motor Carrier Safety Administration for guidance.